 Upper School (Years 3 to 6)

 In upper school pupils have a subject-based approach in line with the National Curriculum.
 As in Key Stage 1, it is hoped that knowledge extends beyond the boundaries of the current guidelines wherever possible and include opportunities for development of individual interests.
-In addition to the subjects specified in the National Curriculum pupils have French lessons twice a week.
+In addition to the subjects specified in the National Curriculum pupils have French lessons once a week.

 Junior Instrumental Scheme